Research Coach Privacy

 We will only use your personal information when the law allows us to.
 Most commonly we will use your information as follows

-- Where we need to perform the contract we are about to enter into or have entered into with you (such as correspondence regarding bookings and any other client specific correspondence).
+- Where we need to perform the contract we are about to enter into or have entered into with you (such as correspondence regarding bookings and any other client specific correspondence) and/or your organisation.

 - Where we need to comply with a legal or regulatory obligation.